Prefer To Use A Bit?

 If a owner can demonstrate that they can walk and trot - no canter necessary using their bitted bridle.
 I'll ride their horse better without a bit.

 I also put the first rides on colts, without a bit.
-I have started over 200 young horses, with and without bits.
+I have started well over 350 young horses, with and without bits.
 I've never had a first ride buck.

 The bit does not control the horse, the training, or re-training does.